InfinityHub/FE2D_forEM/docs/source/index.rst

    * ``input_mesh``: its value is a file name; that file contains information of mesh files used by the code.
    .. * ``input_MT``: its value is a file name; that file contains all necessary modelling parameters that are specific to MT.

+All paths and file names should be double or single quoted.

 File ``modelling_parameter.in``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An example template is:

    .. literalinclude:: /MT2D_3layer (example 1)/modelling_parameter.in

+For MT problems, always choose ``DataType`` as "CM" (i.e, complex-valued data type).
+For the matrix equation solver, two Krylov iterative methods, GMRES and BICGSTAB (Bi-CG stabilized), are provided here.
+If the iterative solver parameter `Iter_solver` is "f" (i.e., false), then a direct solver will be used.

 File ``EM_generic_parameter.in``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^